kushpatel7764/AI_Resume_Creator/README.md

 # KushPatel_Project1
+This project uses Gemini A.I. model to generate a resume in Markdown format.
+To create the resume, the A.I. model is
+provided with a job description and a personal description.
+A WebUI has been added to this project for easier user interactions.
+To view the website, navigate to the src directory of this project and run python app.py.
+While the script is running, open your browser and go to http://127.0.0.1:5000.
+The website has two tabs: Available Jobs and Profile.
+In the Available Jobs tab, users can browse job listings.
+In the Profile tab, users to save information that can help their employability.

 **Instructions to Run the Program:**
 1. Ensure libraries from `requirements.txt` are installed.
 2. Ensure you have Python version 3.12 installed.